ccardea/osy-site/yoga/yama.md

 - You know your friend is innocent but is going to prison unless you tell a lie.
 Should you lie?
 - Your country is at war with an enemy who has killed innocent people.
 Should you join the military and help to kill the enemy?
 - Your family is starving.
 Should you kill an animal to feed them?
 - Your family are wealthy business owners and you are expected to work in the business and eventually take over.
-Should you engage in the family business or pursue your own desires?
+Should you engage in the family business or follow other pursuits that, while not as lucrative, may be more fulfilling to you?

 *Maha-vratam*, the great vow, implies that the yogi must commit to these principles.
 This is similar to vows taken by religious orders and may have a similar purpose in addition to the benefit of a tranquil mind.
 Mastery of yoga is potentially very powerful and must not be used for nefarious or self-serving purposes.